woodywff/dev-env-setup/mi-laptop-rtx2060.md

 Test passed!
 ```

-Tensorflow2.2.0 only supports cuda <= 10.1, so we need to add some links:
+Tensorflow-2.2.0 only supports cuda <= 10.1, so we need to add some links:
 ```
 $ cd /usr/local/cuda-10.2/targets/x86_64-linux/lib/
 $ sudo ln -s libcudart.so.10.2.89 libcudart.so.10.1
 ```
-Paddlepaddle doesn't support python3.8 up to now, so we installed another python3.7.7:
+PaddlePaddle doesn't support Python-3.8 up to now, so we installed another Python-3.7.7:

 Download the [python3.7.7 source code](https://www.python.org/downloads/source/)
 ```